Peaches and Creme Falls

-- Peaches and Creme Falls is the Unofficial name of this waterfall
+Peaches and Creme Falls is the Colloquial name of this waterfall.

 The origin of the name of the falls is unknown but it seems to have been in local use for several decades and has appeared as such in the Backroad Mapbooks which have covered the area.
 The falls have also been referred to simply as Peach Creek Falls.